Double categories for adaptive quantum computation: Introduction

+Horizontal composition is induced by the composition of completely positive maps, whereas vertical composition is defined using their tensor product together with summation over the intermediate classical outputs.
+We prove that these operations satisfy the interchange law, the key property of a double category governing the interaction between horizontal and vertical composition.
+Adaptive instruments therefore form a one-object double category $\sf{Inst}$.
+The associated horizontal monoidal category is identified with the strict monoidal category $\sf{Chan}_{\NN}$ of quantum channels between the Hilbert spaces $\CC[\underline{n}]$, while the associated vertical monoidal category is identified with the strict monoidal category $\sf{Stoch}_{\NN}$ of stochastic maps between the finite sets $\underline{n}$ \cite{watrous2018theory,selinger2007dagger,jacobs2010convexity}.
+In this way, $\sf{Inst}$ provides the semantics of our framework, with quantum processes and classical control represented by its two categorical directions.

+Our treatment of computational models begins with the double category $\sf{QBit}$ of qubit instruments.
+This is the full double subcategory of $\sf{Inst}$ whose Hilbert-space boundaries are tensor powers $(\CC^2)^{\otimes n}$ and whose classical boundaries are the bit-string sets $\ZZ_2^n$.
+Specifying a qubit instrument for each label in $\lL$ determines a double functor.

-Our formulation of quantum computation begins with the circuit model \cite{nielsen2010quantum}, and then extends to measurement-based quantum computation (MBQC) \cite{raussendorf2001one} and quantum computation with magic states (QCM) \cite{bravyi2005universal}.
-These fundamental models are represented as double categories of labeled port graphs, $\sf{DPG}_\cC$, $\sf{DPG}_\mM$, and $\sf{DPG}_\qQ$ (introduced in Sections \ref{sec:quantum computation}, \ref{sec:MBQC}, \ref{sec:QCM}), respectively.
+For each computational model considered below, the corresponding choice of label set and instrument assignment yields a double functor of this form.
+Our formulation of quantum computation begins with the circuit model (QC) \cite{nielsen2010quantum} and then extends to measurement-based quantum computation (MBQC) \cite{raussendorf2001one} and quantum computation with magic states (QCM) \cite{bravyi2005universal}.
+We write $\cC$ for the QC labels, $\mM$ for the MBQC labels, and $\qQ$ for the QCM labels.
+These fundamental models are represented as double categories of labeled port graphs:

 The label sets specify the computational primitives of each model, from which all other allowed operations can be constructed by horizontal and vertical composition of labeled boxes.
-It is possible to translate a computation in one model into an equivalent computation in another, where equivalence means that the associated instruments compose to the same overall operation.
-Formally, these conversions, together with the instrument assignment, are captured by double functors, giving the commutative diagram
+A computation in one model can be translated into an equivalent computation in another, where equivalence means that the associated instruments compose to the same overall operation.
+Formally, these conversions, together with the corresponding instrument assignments, are captured by double functors, giving the commutative diagram